 The growing pressures on land, water, biodiversity and ecosystems makes it increasingly important to sustainably and efficiently use natural resources to meet the growing demand for food, fiber and energy (see module A1).
-Following the principles of efficient resource use, as articulated in the 2011 FAO publication, Save and Grow, A module production, integrated production systems can increase the provision of goods and services from agriculture in a sustainable way and deliver synergistic benefits.
+Following the principles of efficient resource use, as articulated in the 2011 FAO publication, Save and Grow, A policymaker's guide to the sustainable intensification of smallholder crop production, integrated production systems can increase the provision of goods and services from agriculture in a sustainable way and deliver synergistic benefits.